DreamTeamMobile/Xamarin.Agora.Samples/Tutorial/Readme.md

             localVideoMutedIndicator.Hidden = !button.Selected;
         }
 ```
 Sometimes, you're sitting in your Barney PJs and you don't want to show your video feed to the rest of your co-workers.
-Add the ability to the IBAction for the Video button by calling `agoraKit.MuteLocalVideoStream()` function passing in `button.Selected` as the sole parameter.
+Add the ability to the IBAction for the Video button by calling `agoraKit.MuteLocalVideoStream()` method passing in `button.Selected` as the sole parameter.

 ### Switch Camera
 ```c#